 - Long-term success: rankings can change over time.
 Also, consider an institution's long-term success instead of short-term fluctuations.

-- AIS Senior Scholar Basket of Eight (A search guide can be found here) / AIS - Senior Scholars' List of Premier Journals
+- The AIS lists (e. g., AIS Senior Scholar Basket of Eight (A search guide can be found here), AIS - Senior Scholars' List of Premier Journals) offer a professionally curated view of the international business informatics community on particularly renowned journals.

 Conferences in Information Systems